Building 429: History

-Produced by Monroe Jones, Rise (released March 14, 2006) featured a heavy sound more in line with the band's live performances.
-The first singles to be released from the record were "Searching For a Savior", "Fearless" and "I Belong to You".
-Following the release of Rise, Building 429 headlined their own tour with TAIT, the band fronted by former dc Talk member Michael Tait.
-Parts of the tour also featured Travel the Road missionaries Tim Scott and Will Decker.
-The end of 2006 saw Building 429 travel to Germany for their first overseas tour; shows were performed in Heidelberg, Hanau, Baumholder, and Denmark.
+Rise (released March 14, 2006) included the singles "Searching For a Savior", "Fearless" and "I Belong to You".

-Recording continued throughout January 2007 for Building 429's third major studio release, entitled Iris to Iris.
-"Grace That is Greater", a track from the album, was made available as a digital single through the iTunes music service on March 6, 2007.
-During the spring of 2007, Building 429 joined another former dc Talk member, TobyMac, on the "Portable Sounds Tour", which also featured Thousand Foot Krutch and Family Force 5.
-Iris to Iris was released May 1, 2007.
-In May 2007, the band embarked on a month-long schedule of tour dates with up-and-coming band Jackson Waters to promote Iris to Iris.
-After performing a few festivals in the summer, Building 429 continued with a second leg of their touring with Jackson Waters, adding Storyside:B and 2006 GMA New Artist of the Year The Afters to the performance lineup.
-Touring continued in 2008 with Pillar, Wavorly and Brooke Barrettsmith on Pillar's "For the Love of the Game" tour, and with Remedy Drive and Bread of Stone on the LifeLight Communications' "Lifelight" tour (April 9–19).
+Building 429's third major studio release was entitled Iris to Iris.

 On July 3, 2008, the band released Glory Defined: The Best of Building 429, a greatest hits collection from the albums under the Word Records label.
 The CD contained all previously released tracks.

 A press release dated September 10, 2008 stated that Building 429 had moved to INO Records after almost five years with Word Records.
 The self-titled album Building 429 was released on October 21, 2008 to mark the "new beginning" of the band with the new label.
 "End of Me" was the first single from the new album to be released to Christian AC and CHR radio outlets, followed by "Always".
 Soul-Audio, a Christian music publication, granted the album an average score, speaking highly of the band by saying "Forget the future—the present is pretty bright for this trio."